[OIII] 5007 emissions in extremely red quasars (ERQs) are compact: Analysis and results

-From each data cube, we create a spatially-integrated spectrum by summing all spaxels of S/N greater than two, as shown in the third column of Fig.~\ref{fig:nbimgsintspec}.
+From each data cube, we create a spatially-integrated spectrum by summing all spaxels of S/N greater than two over the full wavelength range, as shown in the third column of Fig.~\ref{fig:nbimgsintspec}.
 We mark wavelength boundaries between (H$\beta$+continuum), (H$\beta$+[\ion{O}{III}]+continuum), ([\ion{O}{III}]+continuum), and continuum-only emissions.
+With these clearly delineated wavelength regions, we ensure that no [\ion{O}{III}]-containing channels contribute to the continuum flux maps in the first column of Fig.~\ref{fig:nbimgsintspec}.
 Where a longslit spectrum exists, we overplot it to give context to the narrowband spectrum.
+The small discrepancy between the OSIRIS spatially-integrated spectra and the longslit spectra comes from the different physical regions extracted.
+The OSIRIS spatially-integrated spectra only include S/N\,$>$\,2 spaxels while the longslit spectra are 0.7-arcsec extractions.
 For J2223+0857 which does not have a longslit spectrum we overplot our best fit and separately show the H$\beta$ and the two individual [\ion{O}{III}] components.